 For the farmer questionnaires, a sample size of 2 436 interviews was calculated to achieve the demands as reported previously (Annex 1).
 These demands are very stringent to reduce false test decisions to a minimum.
 To achieve this sample size even in the case of questionnaires having to be excluded from the survey e.g. because of low quality, this number was rounded to 2 500 questionnaires.

 During 2005-2021 growing seasons, more than 4 100 farmers have been questioned about their experience with MON 810 and in particular about any observations or effects in the field that were different for MON 810 compared to conventional maize hybrids.
 None of the farmer questionnaires survey reports identified any statistically meaningful effect indicating adverse effects of MON 810 to human or animal health, or the environment.
 The intended beneficial effects were rather observed as being evaluated in MON 810 fields compared to conventional maize fields.
 In 2015, a meta-analysis was conducted since a total of 2 500 farmer questionnaires, the targeted sample size at the start of the farmer questionnaires' survey, was reached after 10 years of the survey (Annex 1: Monitoring reports 1.1 to 1.10).
 The results of the meta-analysis confirmed once again, as reported in every annual report, the initial conclusions of the risk assessment: MON 810 is as safe as conventional maize and there are no adverse effect on human or animal health, or the environment due to MON 810 cultivation (Bertho et al., 2020).
-The data collected in the subsequent MON 810 growing seasons (Annex 1: Monitoring reports 1.11 to 1.18) also confirmed that no adverse effects are associated with MON 810 cultivation.
+The data collected in the subsequent MON 810 growing seasons (Annex 1: Monitoring reports 1.11 to 1.19) also confirmed that no adverse effects are associated with MON 810 cultivation.
 Therefore, based on this extensive information, and the spirits of Directive 2001/18/EC, the Council Decision 2002/811/EC, and the 2011 EFSA guidance which advise adaptations in the PMEM as necessary, we reiterate our proposal to limit the conditions for the general surveillance to literature searches and the farmer complaint systems.

-In 2022 growing season, Bayer continued with conducting the farmer questionnaire surveys regardless of the existing extensive weight of evidence demonstrating that such monitoring activity is disproportionate and unjustified to the risks associated with the MON 810 cultivation.
-The 2022 farmer questionnaires were, however, revised considering the EFSA recommendations, the experiences gained over the past 16 years of the survey and the stage of the MON 810 technology since its commercialisation.
+Since the 2022 growing season, Bayer continued with conducting the farmer questionnaire surveys regardless of the existing extensive weight of evidence demonstrating that such monitoring activity is disproportionate and unjustified to the risks associated with the MON 810 cultivation.
+The farmer questionnaires were, however, revised considering the EFSA recommendations, the experiences gained over the past 16 years of the survey and the stage of the MON 810 technology since its commercialisation.
 The farmer questionnaires survey also concentrated on Spain from the two European countries cultivating MON 810.
 Since an independent annual survey is conducted by the Portuguese authorities, it is considered no longer necessary to conduct the farmer questionnaires in Portugal.
-As in the previous years, the 2022 farmer questionnaires survey report identified no statistically meaningful effect indicating adverse effects of MON 810 to human or animal health, or the environment.
+During 2022-2023 growing seasons, 500 farmers have been questioned about any potential unintended effects by MON 810 observed in the field compared to conventional maize hybrids.
+As in the previous 16 years, the farmer questionnaires survey reports identified no statistically meaningful effect indicating adverse effects of MON 810 to human or animal health, or the environment.

-As a third pillar of the implemented GS, Bayer has identified and reported more than 499 relevant publications on the safety of MON 810.
+As a third pillar of the implemented GS, Bayer has identified and reported 507 relevant publications on the safety of MON 810.
 Most of the publications are authored by independent academics and scientists.
 Allegations on the safety of MON 810 were thoroughly reviewed to confirm in case they might influence the risk assessment of MON 810 for food and feed uses and on the environment.
 No relevant publications were identified that would invalidate the initial conclusions of the MON 810 risk assessment.